ty-labs/randiverse.nvim/README.md

 # randiverse.nvim💥

 Tired of raking your brain trying to generate 'random' text for sample/test cases (and secretly leaking your life details😆)??
 Randiverse—the "Random Universe"—is a flexible, configurable nvim plugin that can generate random text for a variety of scenarios including ints, floats, names, dates, lorem ipsum, emails, and more!
-Created by a recent VScode —> NVIM convert and inspired by the simple, albeit handy, "Random Everything" VScode extension.
+Created by a recent VScode —> NVIM convert and inspired by the simple, albeit handy, "Random Everything" VScode [extension](https://marketplace.visualstudio.com/items?itemName=helixquar.randomeverything).
+It is both a port and an enhancement of the extensions feature set geared for the nvim enviroment.

+Disclaimer: I've had discussions w/ some people in the nvim community and am well aware that some of this could be done via Lua Snips or a similar snippet engine.
+However, for the more complex commands it was helpful to have my own library + I learned a lot about Lua + nvim by doing this.

 **Insert Demo Video Clip Here**